MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 <!-- -->

 > [action]
-> First, add the `restart_button` from the *Media library* to your scene.
+> Add the *restart_button.png* to your scene.
-> Next modify the properties of the button, set the *Name* to `buttonRestart` as we will want to create a code connection.
-> Set the *Z Position* to `10`, we want to ensure this UI (User Interface) element sits on top of everything visually.
+> Set the *Name* to `buttonRestart`, set the *Z Position* to `10`, you want to ensure this UI (User Interface) element sits on top of everything visually.
 >
 > ![Restart button properties](../Tutorial-Images/xcode_spritekit_restart_properties.png)
 >
-> To turn this sprite into our custom button, we need to change the class to be an instance of `MSButtonNode` instead of `SKSpriteNode`, we can use the *Custom class* panel to change this:
+> To turn this sprite into a custom button, you need to change the class to be an instance of `MSButtonNode` instead of `SKSpriteNode`, you can use the *Custom class* panel to change this by setting the *Custom Class* to `MSButtonNode`
 >
 > ![Restart button custom class](../Tutorial-Images/xcode_spritekit_restart_custom_class.png)
 >